blainerothrock/nlp-group-2/README.md

 ### Task 3
 - [ ] Construct a vocabulary from the training set
 - [ ] Replace out-of-vocabularly words in test and validation with `<unk>`
+- [ ] Remove all one-character tokens that are not 'a' (see group2.test.txt for examples)
 - [ ] Save Python list of vocabulary
 - [ ] Save dictionary `{ [WORD] : [IDX] }`
 - [ ] Construct integer representation of training, validation and test corpra, save as lists